 Invitation to J P’s Villa

-Thus Getty created his own in house museum of artefacts, because at every turn there was more uncovered.
+Thus Getty created his own in-house museum of artifacts, because at every turn there was more uncovered.
 But besides the Roman antiquities, he was inspired to classically decorate with antiques, paintings and tapestries of the highest caliber.
 He even had art critics find pieces from Royal Houses around Europe.
 He called it "A serene and heavenly home”.
 But spent very few nights there.
-After his death, the family ended up selling and it was converted to one of the most elegant hotels.
+After his death, the family ended up selling and it was converted to one of the most elegant hotel.
 Yet you still feel like you are in a private historical house of noble ownership.

 All 19 bedrooms have an atmosphere of grandeur with wonderful views of the sea or gardens.
 My teal blue imperial style bed was heavenly, laying there you were luxuriating in a living museum.
 Inlaid marble floors and tables, polished terra cotta, alcoves with busts of Roman emperors Flavio Vespasiano and Agrippa all underscored your setting.
 There was always something that you needed to step forward and take a closer look to appreciate.

 Dinner on the terrace seaside is magical – the waves, the starlight and outstanding food.
 Service is not pompous but, pure class.
 A perfect place to decompress.

 Most of the time that I’ve stayed here was due to its convenience to Civitavecchia, the Roman cruise ship port about 20 minutes away.
 But you can explore a little further afield here and with a little research; there is the Ferretti Ranch for a horseback ride into Braccio di Mare for a picnic or discover the Etruscan necropolis with 400 tombs and structures.
 I of course, chose the vineyards around Lazio.